A Good Time in Radstock is the project to update and refurbish the Market Hall clock and restore its hour strike that has been silent for many years.

 Thanks to this grant we have restored the Clock Dial illumination.

-St Peter’s Church Camerton made a contribution through a fund raising organ recital.
+St Peter’s Church, Camerton made a major contribution through a fund raising organ recital.

 We have received several public donations the most significant of which was from Australia in memory of a loved one from this area.

-We held a fund raising Quiz in the Radstock Hotel at the end of Nov 2016.
+The Museum held a fund raising Quiz in the Radstock Hotel at the end of Nov 2016 that raised the total funds to over £2500.

 We intend to keep everyone in Radstock informed about our fund-raising success for the project with regular updates in the local press.